-The work of the Association enjoys wide-spread support throughout the community, as they celebrate their 8th year of establishment.
+The work of the Association has enjoyed wide-spread support throughout the community, as they celebrate their 8th year of establishment.
 However, some programme elements are less embedded in the local community due to their more recent introduction.
-In addition, it is common that information about programmes does not reach underprivileged families.
+In addition, it is common that information about programmes does not reach certain families.
 In some cases, the organisation has also faced organisational challenges due to capacity shortages.

-To help address these challenges, the Foundation is supporting the employment of three community assistants for one year (October 2019 – October 2020).
-The pilot will test whether the employment of community assistants can lead to a smoother operation and greater impact of the Complex Educational Programme by ensuring: information reaches all families, community members better understand which opportunities are available, plus they are motivated and supported to take full advantage of the programmes.
-The programme also aims to provide development opportunities for the community assistants whose professional trajectory could take a new turn, after gaining valuable experience in the charity sector.
+To help address these challenges, the Foundation supported the Community Assistance Pilot Programme with funding for the employment of three local assistants - initially for one year (October 2019 – October 2020).
+The pilot tested whether the employment of community assistants could lead to a smoother operation and greater impact by ensuring: information reached all families, the needs of the community and subsequent feedback as gathered more efficiently by the Association, community members better understood the opportunities available, as well as being motivated and supported to take full advantage of the programmes.
+The pilot programme also aimed to provide capacity building and development opportunities for the community assistants whose professional trajectory could take a new turn, after gaining valuable experience in the charity sector.

-The initial months of implementation proved that the role of local community assistants is highly needed and they provide extremely helpful insights, contributing to the success of the programmes.
-At the same time, it turned out that due to the novelty of the positions within the Association and within the community, extra support would be needed.
+The initial months of implementation proved that the role of local community assistants is highly needed and they provided extremely helpful insights, contributing to the success of the programmes.
+During the COVID-19 lockdown, the work of community assistants became even more essential.
+Since the other employees of the Association could only reach the community online, all personal communication with the families, along with the distribution of donations was done through the local assistants.

+Despite the initial success, due to the novelty of the positions within both the Association and the community, extra support was needed to support the community assistants, especially at the start of the programme.
 Therefore, the Foundation awarded additional funds towards professional mentoring of the local community assistants.
-Through the provision of mentoring by Partners Hungary Foundation, the capacity, self- confidence and skills development of the local assistants will be enhanced.
-In addition, constructive feedback will be provided to the entire organisation making the cooperation of the members smoother.
-All in all, through the mentoring, the contribution of local community assistants to the programmes will be even more effective.
-Subsequently, a well-functioning local assistant team will lead to a wider and deeper impact of the Complex Education Programme within the marginalised community in Csobánka.
+Through the provision of mentoring by Partners Hungary Foundation, the capacity, self- confidence and skills development of the local assistants was enhanced.
+In addition, constructive feedback was provided to the entire organisation making the cooperation of the members smoother.
+All in all, through the mentoring, the contribution of local community assistants has become even more effective.